 It’s hard to refute many of your questions and statements but this blog is meant to challenge your present thinking.

-The case for strategic planning comes down to the purpose for planning.
+The case for strategic planning comes down to the purpose of planning.
 We plan to ensure our organization has a strong future.
 That strong future ensures continuous benefits from your organization’s offerings as long as possible.
-Benefits received from the individuals you serve and the people responsible for delivering the value.
+Benefits are received from the individuals you serve and the people responsible for delivering the value.

 What happens if we don’t take the time to plan?

 Well, logic dictates that if planning ensures your organization has a strong future, a lack of planning puts that strong future in question.
 If you’re with me until this point, you realize that planning is something we can’t ignore.
 Now it’s time to talk about how to approach planning.

 The Harvard Business Review published an article titled, “Strategy Under Uncertainty.”
 Despite being published in 1997, it is extremely relevant to our current situation.